Best Things To Do In Nicaragua – Backpacking Nicaragua Travel Guide

-Halloween, he Day if the Dead people is also celebrated in Cetral America and Nicaragua.
-It´s special time for families remembering the loved ones who died.
+Halloween, the Day if the Dead People is also celebrated in Central America and Nicaragua.
+It´s a special time for families to remember the loved ones who died.
 They visit their crypt, clean it and spend time with them.

 Nicaragua´s Independence Day

 Nicaragua gained th Independence Day on September 1821.
-The festival is celebrated also in other nations like Mexico and Guatemala which was a few days before than Nicaragua Independence.
+The festival is celebrated also in other nations like Mexico and Guatemala which was a few days before Nicaragua’s Independence.

 Old Cathedrals in Nicaragua

-It´s a great exoerience traveling in chicken buses with locals.
-The bus is very affordavble and it´s stopping in all the town.
-It´s a continuos go up and down people during the whole journey.
+It´s a great experience traveling in chicken buses with locals.
+The bus is very affordable and it´s stopping in the town.
+It´s a continuous go up and down for people during the whole journey.
 There are sellers with frescos and snacks.

 My favorite sunsets in Nicaragua were in San Juan del Sur.
 Pacific sunsets were so beautiful and colorful and they are always perfect after a nice day in the beach or exploring the town.